Frontiers Planet Prize

 c) disclose any other relationship the Foundation may have with any individual speaker, collaborator, moderator or Recipient which a reasonable and ethical person would expect to be disclosed in the relevant context.

-9.3 The Foundation may use the reports communicated by Recipients pursuant to Section 6, or any parts thereof, to fulfil its own reporting to authorities or third parties (e.g. donors), as well as use (and authorize third parties to use) such information for the promotion of the Foundation and the Frontiers Planet Prize on all media.
-In that context, the Foundation may publicly disclose the financial and non-financial support provided directly or indirectly to any Recipient, including, without limitation, the Recipient’s name, the Award and the Purpose, and Recipients agree to such disclosure and shall ensure that the Participants agree to the disclosure of their name, title and affiliation.
+9.3 The Foundation may publicly disclose the financial and non-financial support provided to the Recipient, including, without limitation, the Recipient’s name, the Award and the Purpose, and the Recipient agrees to such disclosure and shall ensure that the Participants agree to the disclosure of their name, title and affiliation.

 9. Disclosure